Doctors & Staff

 Courtney Shay, OD

 Dr. Shay graduated with honors from the University of Pittsburgh in 2008, where she majored in Rehabilitation Science.
 In 2012, she received her Doctor of Optometry degree from Southern College of Optometry (Memphis, Tennessee).
 In addition to graduating at the top of her class, she was also honored to receive the SCO Outstanding Clinician Award.
-Dr Shay is highly skilled in full scope optometry and has experience in the specialties of Glaucoma, Contact Lenses, and Pediatrics.
+Dr Shay is highly skilled in full scope optometry and has extensive experience in the specialties of Glaucoma, Contact Lenses, Dry Eye Disease, and Pediatrics.
 Dr. Shay participates in the InfantSEE program, which provides a free eye exam to babies 6-12 months old.
 One of her passions is early detection of vision problems in children.
 As part of her training, she worked at Walter Reed National Military Medical Center where she had the opportunity to examine and treat soldiers with traumatic brain injuries.
+In 2018, Dr. Shay and Dr. Tim won the Hayes Center for Practice Excellence Award from their alma mater Southern College of Optometry for demonstrating excellence in private practice.
 Dr. Shay likes to travel, read, watch and play sports.
-She especially enjoys spending time with her husband, Dr. Tim, and their baby girl!
+She especially enjoys spending time with her husband, Dr. Tim, and their two daughters.

 Timothy LaFreniere, OD

 Dr. LaFreniere, or Dr. Tim, as many patients call him, is originally from Kansas.
 In 2008, he graduated as a Biology major with a minor in Business from Kansas State University.
 Dr. LaFreniere completed his optometric training in 2012, at the Southern College of Optometry in Memphis, Tennessee.
 His education and clinical experiences at the Southern College of Optometry, Walter Reed National Military Medical Center and the National Eye Institute have given him a wide range of skills in all aspects of patient care including pre-operative and post-operative care for various ocular surgeries, and the fitting of specialty contact lenses, including scleral contact lenses.
 He especially enjoys fitting patients for Corneal Refractive Therapy, which allows nearsighted people to wear a contact lens overnight and be free of contacts and glasses during the day.
 This is a therapy that has been proven in studies to decrease the progression of nearsightedness in children.
 He is a full scope optometrist providing comprehensive eye health examinations and medical office visits with an emphasis in disease and technology based testing.
 He specializes in providing the latest treatments for Dry Eye Disease.
+In 2018, Dr. Tim and Dr. Shay won the Hayes Center for Practice Excellence Award from their alma mater Southern College of Optometry for demonstrating excellence in private practice.
 Dr. LaFreniere is a life-long swimmer and an avid sports fan who enjoys fishing, physical fitness and cooking.
-He also loves to spend time with his wife, Dr. Shay, and their daughter.
+He also loves to spend time with his wife, Dr. Shay, and their two daughters.

 Kathryn Huebner, OD